Vitamin C – Immunity, Skin & Antioxidant

 Can Vitamin C be harmful?
 Generally, Vitamin C is safe when consumed through food, but excessive intake from high-dose supplements may cause side effects such as stomach cramps, diarrhea, and digestive discomfort.

-Medical & Nutrition References
+Nutrition & Educational References

 Medical Disclaimer: